 While parts of the car landed in various hands, in 1956 George Barris purchased the remains of the Porsche.
 He planned out a tour with the car, creating a sort of gruesome highway safety side-show.
 After a number of mishaps involving the car, including the death of a driver who put the Porsche’s engine in his race car and crashed, the car crushing a tow truck driver, and the Porsche randomly catching fire, many deemed the Porsche as cursed.

 In 1960 a sealed train carried the Porsche 550 back to LA from Florida after a tour.
 When the train arrived Barris opened it to find the car was no longer inside.
 Despite searching high and low, to this day nobody knows the whereabouts of the cursed James Dean Porsche.
 A man from Bellingham, Washington last laid claim to a $1 million prize offered by the Volo Auto Museum in Chicago for information leading to the car.
-The 2015 claimant told a story of seeing the Porsche being hidden behind a false when he was a child.
-His tale appeared to have no merit and the location of the car remains a mystery.
+The 2015 claimant told a tall tale about seeing the Porsche being hidden behind a false wall when he was a child.
+His story appeared to have no merit and the location of the car remains a mystery.